rorpage/eg-dashboard-styler/README.md

 # ![E-G Logo](/images/EG-Gear32.png) Dashboard Styler
 This extension add's custom CSS and JavaScript to the ![E-G Logo](/images/EG-Gear16.png) Dashboard.

-Giving your eyes the extra releif they need! 👀
+Giving your eyes the extra relief they need! 👀

 ## Load Extension Locally